What is diabetes?

-Insulin therapy along with following a healthy diet, regular physical activity and frequent blood glucose monitoring all play an important role in managing type 1 diabetes.
+Insulin therapy along with following a healthy diet, regular physical activity and regular blood glucose monitoring all play an important role in managing Type 1 diabetes.

-Type 2 diabetes represents more than 90% of all diabetes cases.4 Type 2 diabetes occurs when the pancreas does not make enough insulin, or the body cannot properly use the insulin it does create.
+Type 2 diabetes represents around 90% of people with diabetes.6 Type 2 diabetes occurs when the pancreas does not make enough insulin, or the body cannot properly use the insulin it does create.
 Eventually, the pancreas may stop producing insulin altogether.